 In 1996, a group of retired American diplomats in the Raleigh-Durham-Chapel Hill triangle of North Carolina decided to launch American Diplomacy, an electronic journal focused on advancing the understanding of foreign affairs and supporting the institution of the Foreign Service.
 The journal was created in cooperation with the University of North Carolina at Chapel Hill, which provides website hosting, and with the encouragement of the Triangle Institute for Security Studies and the UNC Curriculum for Peace, War, and Defense.
-Since its founding more than 20 years ago, American Diplomacy has acquired a worldwide following.
+Since its founding 25 years ago, American Diplomacy has acquired a worldwide following.

-In the following notes, the journal’s founder Henry Mattox, former publisher Bart Moon, and former American Diplomacy Publishers Board president Ambassador Brenda Schoonover trace its evolution from an innovative entrant into the world of electronic journalism to its global Internet presence today.
+In the following notes, the journal’s founder Henry Mattox, former publisher Bart Moon, and former American Diplomacy Publishers Board President Ambassador Brenda Schoonover trace its evolution from an innovative entrant into the world of electronic journalism to its global Internet presence today.

 by Brenda Brown Schoonover.
 Ambassador (Ret.)

 President of the Board of Directors, American Diplomacy Publishers

 On September 18, 1996, the inaugural edition of American Diplomacy (AD), Volume One, Number One was published.
 It was the launching of an electronic journal on commentary, analysis and research on foreign policy and its practice—available only on line.